 - 1. Continue to seek funding to support education and testing.
 Explore adding permanent budget lines to ensure continuous funding. - 2.
-Track annual spending. - 3.
-Explore hosting AA/NA meetings on campus.
+Continue to seek funding to support adding more Public Safety staff. - 3.
+Provide support for students who have family members struggling with addiction.